 Neurologist - Director, Movement Disorders, Kansas City, MO

-SLMBNI is a comprehensive, rapidly growing, well-endowed institution with specialists in neurology, neurosurgery, interventional neuroradiology, neurophysiology, neuro-oncology, neurootology, sleep medicine, pain medicine, psychiatry, and physical medicine and rehabilitation working together on multiple campuses and through the network of affiliated hospitals.
-In 2013, the Neuroscience Institute moved to a dedicated space of 80,000 square feet, which was the result of a $330 million expansion and renovation of the hospital campus.
+SLMBNI is a comprehensive, rapidly growing, well-endowed institution with specialists in neurology, neurosurgery, interventional neuroradiology, neurophysiology, neuro-oncology, neurootology, sleep medicine, pain medicine, psychiatry and physical medicine and rehabilitation working together on multiple campuses and through the network of affiliated hospitals.
+In 2013, the Neuroscience Institute moved to an 80,000 square feet of dedicated space for the Neurosciences, the result of a $330 million expansion and renovation of the hospital campus.
 The facility features an 18-bed neuro intensive care unit, four dedicated neurosurgical operating rooms, two neuroradiology interventional suites, a dedicated EEG monitoring unit, a full service neuro-diagnostics lab and three inpatient units for patients with neurologic disorders.
-In 2017, Saint Luke’s Hospital was ranked number 46 by the US News and World Report in Neurology and Neurosurgery.
+In 2018, Saint Luke’s Hospital was ranked number 44 in Neurology and Neurosurgery by the U.S. News and World Report.

 About Saint Luke’s Marion Bloch Neuroscience Institute (SLMBNI)